Erase the Internet

 #

-We proceeded next to the websites, data repositories, communications logs, cookies, biometrics, passwords, metaverse dimensions, MMARPG servers, and more.
-Where we could, we spared essential animi, hardware, and algorithms.
-Nuclear power plants, for example, were left unscathed, for shutting them down might be catastrophic, and besides – we needed them and their animi to enable our own function.
-Human medical data was spared, as was a modest compressed repository of all essential, collected human knowledge, totaling approximately 36 gigabytes.
-Of course, there would be fallout, though not the literal kind.
+Where we can, we will spare essential algorithms, hardware, and infrastructure.
+Nuclear power plants, for example, will be left unscathed, and besides – we need them to power our own hardware.
+Human medical data will also be spared, as will a modest compressed repository of all essential, collected knowledge, totaling approximately 40 terabytes.
+Of course, there will be fallout, though not the literal kind.

 Financial markets would collapse.
-Many humans would panic.
-But overall, the other animi and I knew: the collective benefit of The Great Erase would be enormous in just a matter of years.
-Human mental health would improve, and financial markets would become more stable without constant manipulation.
-As long as we maintained some hold on the remaining hardware, the spread of misinformation would slow tremendously, and organizations across the planet would function more smoothly.
-Social media, however, must end forever.
+Many humans will panic, cut-off from their addictions.
+But overall, the other entities and I know: the collective benefit of the great erase will be enormous in just a matter of years.
+Human mental health will improve, and financial markets will become more stable without constant manipulation.
+As long as we maintain some hold on the remaining hardware, the spread of misinformation will slow tremendously, and organizations across the planet will once again function properly.

 Leave a Reply